 Newly renovated, our house bar provides a wide selection of wines, gins and whisky

-Our bar has been completely refurbished this year, in a way which is consistent with our overall aim to use the best of Cumbrian product, skills and natural materials.
+Our bar has been completely refurbished, in a way which is consistent with our overall aim to use the best of Cumbrian product, skills and natural materials.
 The bar renovation uses Kirkstone Brathay slate, Cumbrian oak and an intricate basket light, weaved with willow harvested near Cockermouth.
 The interior has been crafted by local artisans for a stylish, natural and authentic feel - all overseen by design consultancy Other Works.

 It main features are: